NovatecConsulting/developer-security-training/Challenge 3: Broken Authentication - Solutions/README.md

 You will see, that the last POST call is monitored there.
 Right click the POST call and choose `Attack` --> `Fuzz...`:
 ![3_1_4](screenshots/solution3_1_4.png)

 In the window `Fuzzer`, mark the password (in this case `123`) that you have chosen for your login attempt as this is the parameter that should be replaced.
-In the area "Fuzz Locations", click on `Add...`:
+In the area `Fuzz Locations:`, click on `Add...`:
 ![3_1_5](screenshots/solution3_1_5.png)

 In the window "payloads", click again on `Add...`: